MySQL

 8096

-Tables are split into chunks for reading.
-Each chunk is buffered in memory until it is fully read.
+MySQL tables are split into multiple chunks for reading.
+The data of a chunk is cached in memory before it is fully read.

-A smaller chunk size increases the total number of chunks.
-Although this provides finer-grained fault recovery, it may lead to out-of-memory (OOM) errors and reduce overall throughput.
-You must balance these trade-offs and set a reasonable chunk size.
+The fewer rows each chunk contains, the greater the total number of chunks in the table.
+Although this reduces the granularity of fault recovery, it may lead to OOM errors and lower overall throughput.
+Therefore, you need to make a trade-off and set a reasonable chunk size.

 scan.snapshot.fetch.size

-The maximum number of records to fetch per batch when reading full data from a table.
+The maximum number of records to pull at a time when reading the full data of a table.

 No